Here are common questions. Feel free to ask more.

 25) Final weight/volume?
 Sometimes after a day, sometimes after a week or more.

 26) Is estimated timing accurate?
 Timing is uncertain, and Kef does not take responsibility for it.
-Delays happen when: Containers are unavailable, waiting to be filled (if shared), or bumped due to overbooking.
+Delays and extra charges happen when: Containers are unavailable, waiting to be filled (if shared), or bumped due to overbooking.
 The vessel is cancelled, closing date is changed, loading/landing is bumped for under-booking/weather/war/strike, documentation is delayed/incorrect, engine breakdowns.
 The port is backed up.
 The truck is waiting to be filled (if shared), breaks down, is surprised by a prior difficult delivery.
-Kef has no responsibility for time, unless stated in writing, and that will never happen.
+Kef has no responsibility for time or unexpected charges and any associated costs are yours.
 At pickup and delivery, ask the truckers to call you ½ hour before they will arrive.

 28) Will movers re-assemble everything packers disassembled?
 Only: simple re-assembly of used items, legs on tables, one item on another, doors on cabinets–and only upon request.
 The service includes 2 beds and one table.